Beuth-Erdelt/Benchmark-Experiment-Host-Manager/README.md

 1. Download the repository: https://github.com/Beuth-Erdelt/Benchmark-Experiment-Host-Manager
 1. Install the package `pip install bexhoma`
 1. Make sure you have a working `kubectl` installed
+  (Also make sure to have access to a running Kubernetes cluster - for example [Minikube](https://minikube.sigs.k8s.io/docs/start/))
 1. Adjust configuration [tbd in detail]
     1. Rename `k8s-cluster.config` to `cluster.config`
     1. Set name of context, namespace and name of cluster in that file